Who is an eligible non-borrowing spouse on a reverse mortgage?

 Loans closed before the underaged spouse was removed from the title did not consider the younger spouse’s age in the age calculation.
 Therefore, a 77-year-old borrower with a 55-year-old spouse would receive a lot more money before the 2014 changes, but that spouse was also not eligible for deferral of the call provisions when their spouse passed.

 Secondly, the rule, written in 2014 and made effective in 2015, did not protect spouses of borrowers forced to leave home due to medical reasons.
-If the borrowing spouse were forced to go home for more than 12 consecutive months due to the need for hospice care, the loan would be called due and payable by the lender under the HUD rules due to the move being considered permanent.
+If the borrowing spouse were forced to go home for more than 12 consecutive months due to the need for hospice care, the loan would be called due and payable by the lender under the HUD rules because the move was considered permanent.

 This created many problems for spouses who met all other conditions, but their spouse did not pass but needed to be placed into assisted living for medical reasons.
 Then, their loan became due and payable under the HUD rules.